wporter82/packer-templates/README.md

 ## Configuration

-You can configure the templates to match your requirements by setting the following [user variables](https://packer.io/docs/templates/user-variables.html).
+You can configure the template to match your requirements by setting the following [user variables](https://packer.io/docs/templates/user-variables.html).

  User Variable       | Default Value | Description
 ---------------------|---------------|----------------------------------------------------------------------------------------